drewf24/world-airbnb/writeup/writeup.md

 most expensive borough for Airbnbs.
 In order to confirm this visually, we will create a scatterplot.
 To simplify the scatterplot, price will be broken down into two catergories based on the median price of all Airbnbs in NYC.
-In order to do this we creae and use a new variable (price\_case) which describes whether the price of the listing is at or above the median price or below the median price.
+In order to do this we create and use a new variable (price\_case) which describes whether the price of the listing is at or above the median price or below the median price.
 A visualization of Airbnbs by latidude and longitude co-ordinates and using color to